aweller/CancerPipeline/README.md

 If new samples arrive, a project can easily be rerun to bring all folders, files and functional analyses for that project up to date.
 In the following examples, our project is called *myproject*.

 The pipeline expects all unfiltered input vcf to be located in one folder.
+Different projects can share the same raw vcf folder.

     .
     └── root